davebenson/doom4-walkthrough/README.md

 ## Mission 0: Meet the Imp

+Interact with a corpse to get the SHOTGUN.

+Enter the next room.

 A quick cut-scene will play as the IMP scurries down from the rafters.
 Kill it, obviously (using the Shotgun).